Zhang Zhaoda: Early life and background

 Zhang Zhaoda was born into a family of officials from Wukang County (武康縣), Wuxing Commandery (吳興郡; in present-day Huzhou, Zhejiang).
-His grandfather, Zhang Daogai (章道蓋) was the Adminstrator of Guangping during the Southern Qi dynasty, while his father, Zhang Fashang (章法尚) was an official in Yang province under the Liang.
+His grandfather, Zhang Daogai (章道蓋) was the administrator of Guangping during the Southern Qi dynasty, while his father, Zhang Fashang (章法尚) was an official in Yang province under the Liang.
 During the Datong era (535–546), Zhang Zhaoda served as a Palace Attendant to the Crown Prince, Xiao Gang.
 In 549, when the general, Hou Jing rebelled and laid siege to the capital, Jiankang, he rallied his fellow villagers to rescue the city.
 After the fall of the capital later that year, he returned to his hometown.

 Zhang Zhaoda was blind in one eye.
 According to his biography in the Book of Chen, he once met a fortune teller when he was young who told him, "Your appearance is excellent, but you must go through a minor ordeal before you can attain wealth and status."
 While serving under Xiao Gang, he fell from his horse while drunk and suffered a minor injury to his temple.
 Zhang, believing he had fulfilled the prophecy, was delighted at first, but the fortune teller told him no. While fighting against Hou Jing at Jiankang, one of his eyes was shot by a stray arrow.
 Afterwards, he saw the fortune teller again, who said, "Your appearance is perfect; you will soon achieve high status."